 But anyway, I'm just it's just a suggestion.

-If you're if you're um uh if you work for the Ritz-Carlton or or the Four Seasons, you might like to get on the phone to the Pentagon and say, hey, we'd like to sign up your uh pastry, we'd like to sign up your Ramadan pastry chef.
+If you're if you're um uh if you work for the Ritz Carlton or the Four Seasons, you might like to get on the phone to the Pentagon and say, hey, we'd like to sign up your pastry, we'd like to sign up your Ramadan pastry chef.

-Uh but anyway, now the the Gitmo torturing, torturing people with backlava and lazy boy recliners.
+Uh, but anyway, now the gitmo torturing torturing people with baklava and lazy boy recliners, that's all that.

-And actually Mr. Snerdley has been looking skeptical uh during this.
+And actually, Mr. Snerdley has been looking skeptical during this.

-These uh these two guys they released some guys back to Pakistan, and uh somebody found them and interviewed them three months later, and they said, Oh, this is terrible.
+These two guys, they released some guys back to Pakistan, and somebody found them and interviewed them three months later.

-It is uh it is so but life in Pakistan is so much worse than than uh being in Gitmo, the endless nights under the Caribbean moon as we eat our backlava and recline for another three hours of gentle questioning in the lazy boy recliner.
+It is so, but life in Pakistan is so much worse than being in Gitmo, the endless nights under the Caribbean moon as we eat our baklava and recline for another three hours of general questioning in the lazy boy recliner.

 They released a couple of the British detainees back to the English West Midlands.

-And again, a couple of couple of months later, newspaper catches up with them and said, Hey, you're free now.
+And again, a couple of months later, a newspaper catches up with them and said, hey, you're free now.

 The weather here is so lousy.